What is a ryokan?

 What does a Japanese breakfast consist of?

-The authentic tray of delicious Japanese breakfast favourites, carefully selected to balance flavour, texture and appearance includes some delicacies not commonly offered in Australia.
-The home-style Japanese breakfast platter includes the following types of dishes.
+The breakfast is carefully selected to balance flavour, texture and appearance, and includes delicacies not commonly offered in Australia:

-- Baked atlantic salmon, lightly basted with a caramelized teriyaki glaze
+- Baked Atlantic salmon, lightly basted with a caramelised teriyaki glaze

-- Slices of traditional tamago-yaki Japanese omelette, hand made with sake, dashi stock and mirin
+- Slices of traditional tamagoyaki—Japanese omelette, cooked with sake, dashi stock and mirin

-- Vinegarette salad of wakame seaweed and cucumber, finished with freshly roasted sesame
+- Salad of wakame seaweed and cucumber, finished with freshly roasted sesame

-- Hijiki seaweed gently simmered with shitake mushooms and seasonal vegetables
+- Hijiki seaweed gently simmered with shiitake mushooms and seasonal vegetables

 - Yamamomo mountain peach, served whole with seed